About Anaconda Help Download Anaconda

 See the post here for more information about using this Conda package.

-There is also a root_base package, with minimal dependecies, that libraries should depend on this to avoid having a runtime dependency on the compilers package. root-dependencies and root-binaries are also available.
-In most cases users should use the root package directly, since it adds both of these, along with compilers, Jupyter, and a few other things to facilitate using ROOT or PyROOT.
+There is also a root_base package, with minimal dependecies, that libraries should depend on this to avoid having a runtime dependency on the compilers package.
+In most cases users should use the root package directly, since it adds more features (taking care of their dependencies) to facilitate usage of the ROOT Python bindings.